 In this post: Fall decorating can be a challenge when you don’t love orange.
 Here’s how to create a pretty and feminine fall centerpiece that’s more suited to your style.⇒

-Every year at this time I have the same dilemma: fall decorating when you don’t love orange!
+Every year at this time I have the same dilemma: beginning to think about fall decorating when you don’t love orange!

 I so enjoy the change of seasons and even the beautiful fall foliage, but when it comes to my home, I really prefer to stay in my own color palette, which tends to focus on creamy whites, pinks and greens.

-So this year I started with a pretty French Country fall centerpiece that works more closely with my personal style.
+So I started with a pretty, feminine fall centerpiece that works more closely with my personal style.

 I tend to ease into the seasons anyway, so I like to start out with just a few touches, rather than changing over the entire house from top to bottom.